githubmave/Sprint1-ko-wai-koe-2/jesse-hutt.md

 Where I grew up:            Napier
-Where my family is from:    Napier, Wellington, UK
+Where my family is from:    Napier, Wellington
 My name:                    Jesse